 The Schedules Utility can be used as a flow trigger, not just an action.
 You can think of this like a FileMaker server scheduled script.
 A scheduled flow can run every hour, day, week, or month.
 You can also create a custom schedule using a cron expression.
 Schedules also has two action options: Wait for a period of time, and Wait until a specified time.
 You can use these actions to pause your flow for up to one week.

 Webhooks let you extend Claris Connect even more.
 Like the Schedules Utility, you can use a Webhook as a trigger to start a flow.
 You can also use this utility inside a flow to reply to the initial trigger with JSON data, and to make HTTP Get, Post, Put, and Patch requests.
 In the video, we show a scheduled flow that queries an exchange rate API, uses the Calculation Utility to calculate the new price of a foreign product, and alerts a Slack channel if prices are favorable.

 Claris Connect comes with a broad toolkit of both Apps and Utilities.
 Together, these features allow you to extend the services you already use, in real time, to automate your workflows and make your organization more efficient and effective.
 Contact us to see if Claris Connect is a good fit for you, and how you can make the most of what it has to offer.

 Did you know we are an authorized reseller for Claris Connect Licensing?

 Contact us to get a competitive quote on a Claris Connect License.

-Mary is an experienced FileMaker developer with high standards and a focus on delivering outcomes that exceed client expectations.
+Mary is a certified FileMaker and web developer with high standards and a focus on delivering outcomes that exceed client expectations.